French food is neither fussy nor expensive. You’ll be pleasantly surprised by these easy French recipes.

 A Croque-Monsieur is the French answer to the grilled cheese sandwich.
 And it’s pretty darn awesome with Gruyere cheese, ham, and bread topped with a creamy Beschamel sauce.

 While the French do love their ham — they even put it on pizza! — they do a great roast chicken as well.
-This easy recipe is one that we smelled every day in Paris.
+This Roast Chicken and Vegetables recipe is one that we smelled every day in Paris.
 It tastes so delicious!

 Enjoy a taste of the Mediterranean with this easy Escalivada, chock full of eggplant, zucchini, onion, tomato, and peppers, drizzled with olive oil.
 This dish is often served as tapas or as a relish for grilled meats and fish.
 My French mom Michèle served it with charcuterie, cheese, and bread.
 It would also be great on pizza or folded into an omelet.

 If you’ve got some summer eggplant and squash, use it for this easy oven-roasted ratatouille.
 I typically make the version in my freezer cookbook (affiliate link), but I really like this hands-free version.
 Ratatouille is not a pretty dish, but it is delicious!
 I’ve served it simply over rice, alongside grilled chicken and fish, and also with fried eggs, which is the way my French mom says to do it.